ArcadiaPower/connect-react/README.md

 **`onClose`**: callback function that is triggered when Connect is closed.
 The user could have closed it by clicking outside the modal or clicking a button to dismiss the modal after an error, a successful credential validation or a timeout.
 Provided `status` string parameter indicates the final credential submission state when Utility Component was closed.
 If Connect was manually closed via the `close` function, the latest credential submission state will be returned.
 Possible states:

-- `'verified'` : the credentials were confirmed to be correct
+- `'verified'` : The credentials were confirmed to be correct
-- `'rejected'` : the credentials were confirmed to be incorrect
+- `'rejected'` : The credentials were confirmed to be incorrect
 - `'timed_out'`: Connect times out awaiting verification of the utility credentials.
 In this case, if clients later receive the `UtilityCredentialRejected` webhook or confirm rejection through the UtilityCredentials API endpoint, client will likely want to redirect the user back Connect (via in-app notifications or emails).
 If the user needs to update their credentials, the client should fetch a `UtilityConnectToken` with the pre-existing `utility_credential_id` so that Connect opens in "update" mode.
-- `'pending'`: the user submitted credentials but closed Connect before the component could get updated with the result
+- `'pending'`: The user submitted credentials but closed Connect before the component could get updated with the result
-- `'no_submit'`: the user never submitted their credentials
+- `'no_submit'`: The user never submitted their credentials
-- `'error'`: there was an API error during the Connect flow and the user clicked a button to confirm as such and close Connect
+- `'error'`: There was an API error during the Connect flow.
+The user clicked to confirm the error and closed Connect.

 ```javascript
 {